 An eleven-member Steering Committee, including four core leaders representing each Faculty, leads the strategic development, governance and monitoring of HOME’s research program.
 The Steering Committee is supported by an Advisory Board, made up of external stakeholders with specific expertise, who offer input and advice.

-Associate Professor Richard Tucker has published close to 80 outputs on: sustainable design, urban design, the pedagogy of architectural design, the impact of sustainable design on children’s environmental behaviours, and the relationship between health and the built environment.
-His work has involved substantial competitive grant-funded projects (10 investigations, funded for over $1 million) including six as project leader.
-He has been Associate Head of Research in Architecture and Built Environment for six years.
+Professor Richard Tucker has published close to 100 outputs on: sustainable design, urban design, the pedagogy of architectural design, the impact of sustainable design on children’s environmental behaviours, and the relationship between health and the built environment.
+His work has involved substantial competitive grant-funded projects (15 investigations, funded for over $2 million) including nine as project leader.
+He was Associate Head of Research in Architecture and Built Environment for six years.
 His teaching innovation, which is closely aligned with his research, was recognised in 2011 when he became only the second academic in the discipline of Architecture to be awarded the prestigious Australian Learning and Teaching Council Award for Teaching Excellence.

 Residential satisfaction in low-density Australian suburbs: the impact of social and physical context on neighbourhood contentment